act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 - the elements are in the same [web page (HTML)][]; and
 - the elements are [included in the accessibility tree][included in the accessibility tree]; and
 - the elements have [matching][] [accessible names][accessible name] that are not empty (`""`); and
-- the elements have the same [programmatically determined link context][]; and
+- the elements have the same [programmatically determined link context][].
-- the purpose of the elements is not [ambiguous to users in general](https://www.w3.org/TR/WCAG21/#dfn-ambiguous-to-users-in-general).

 **Note:** The test target for this rule is the full set of link elements that share the same [matching][] [accessible name][] and [programmatically determined link context][].

 ## Expectation

+For the links in each set of target elements, one of the following is true:

-When followed, the links in each set of target elements resolve to the [same resource][] or to [equivalent resources](#equivalent-resource).
+- when followed, the links in each set of target elements resolve to the [same resource][] or to [equivalent resources](#equivalent-resource); or
+- the purpose of the links is not [ambiguous to users in general](https://www.w3.org/TR/WCAG21/#dfn-ambiguous-to-users-in-general).

 **Note**: Resolving the links includes potential redirects, if the redirects happen instantly.